Explaining Web3 to someone, nowadays, is akin to defining Facebook to someone in 1999.

 Web3 enables digital payments within the decentralized browser.
 The Brave browser, for example, is a fast, private, and secure web browser that provides users with a quick, ad-free browsing experience.
 It protects users to have safe and secure personal information by blocking such intrusive advertising and web services.

 At present, We need some trusted services like Banks or Paypal to make an online money transfer.
-With blockchain-based web 3.0, you'll be able to send money directly to anyone with an internet connection on a peer-to-peer basis.
+With web3 banking app solutions, you'll be able to send money directly to anyone with an internet connection on a peer-to-peer basis.

 With the rise of the token sale, a new wave of blockchain initiatives predicated their business models on payment tokens within networks, often forming two-sided marketplaces and requiring the usage of a native token for all payments.